CPA Ethics Exam: Complete Guide [2025]

 What to Expect

-• An 11-hour self-study course that you can take online or via a written format (book)
+• An 11-hour self-study course that you take online

 • A score of 90% or above is required to pass the exam

-• In most states, candidates are expected to pass the exam within 2 years of applying for your CPA license
+• In most states, candidates are expected to pass the exam within two years of applying for your CPA license

 • Depending on your state, the course may be able to count towards your CPE credit